stefano-m/lua-media_player/README.md

 quodlibet = MediaPlayer:new("quodlibet")
 vlc = MediaPlayer:new("vlc")
 ```

-Then you can bind the keys:
+Then you can bind the keys.
+In this example, the basic controls are set up,
+plus a notification and bindings to quit the application.

 ```lua
 awful.util.table.join(